 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.

-Assessment is by coursework, by written examination or by a combination of these as prescribed for each course.
-The Extended Research Project will be assessed by dissertation.
-The degree of MSc shall not be awarded to a candidate who fails to complete the Extended Research Project at an appropriate standard, irrespective of their performance in other courses.
+Assessment is by coursework, by written or oral examination or by a combination of these, as prescribed for each course.
+The degree of MSc shall not be awarded to a candidate who fails to achieve a CGS Grade of D3 in CM 5905 (Research Project in Analytical Chemistry B), irrespective of their performance in other courses.

 Our minimum entry requirement for this programme is a Chemistry, Applied Chemistry or Industrial Chemistry degree at 2:2 (lower second class) UK Honours level (or an Honours degree from a non-UK institution which is judged by the University to be of equivalent worth).